apereo/cas/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 ## Fail-Open vs Fail-Closed
-The authentication policy by default supports fail-close mode, which means that if you attempt to exercise a particular provider available to CAS and the provider is not available cannot be pinged, authentication will be stopped and an error will be displayed.
+The authentication policy by default supports fail-close mode, which means that if you attempt to exercise a particular provider available to CAS and the provider is not available and cannot be reached, authentication will be stopped and an error will be displayed.
 You can of course change this behavior so that authentication proceeds without exercising the provider functionality, if that provider cannot respond.

 ## Ranking Providers
 At times, CAS needs to determine the correct provider when step-up authentication is required.
-Consider for a moment that CAS already has established an SSO session with/without a provider and has established a level of authentication.
-Another incoming request attempts to exercise that SSO session with a different and often competing authentication requirements that may differ from the authentication level CAS has already established.
+Consider for a moment that CAS already has established an SSO session with/without a provider and has reached a level of authentication.
+Another incoming request attempts to exercise that SSO session with a different and often competing authentication requirement that may differ from the authentication level CAS has already established.
 Concretely, examples may be:

 - CAS has achieved an SSO session, but a separate request now requires step-up authentication with DuoSecurity.